 When you include these foods daily into your diet within a couple of weeks you will feel the difference.
 Stomach bloating will decrease and you feel more Energetic.

-These help to break down and metabolize the foods that you are eating.
-By including these foods into your diet daily you will find improvement with your bowel habits, relief of pain, decrease in bloating and stomach discomfort.
-The process is improving your digestion and in doing this you will also notice an improvement in your energy levels.
+Enzyme rich foods help to break down and metabolize the foods you are eating.
+The benefits you will gain by introducing these foods into your diet daily you will be – healthier bowel habits, relief of pain, decrease in bloating and stomach discomfort.
+The foods help to improve your energy levels because of the improvement that they make to your digestive process.

 Enzymes are one of the most essential elements in our body.
 They are responsible for constructing, synthesizing, carrying, dispensing, delivering, and eliminating the many ingredients and chemicals our body uses in its daily business of living.
 Digestive enzymes break down the food we eat, releasing nutrients for energy production and cell growth and repair